HarrisSte/Password-Generator/README.md

 # Password Generator

 # Description
-This project is intended to create a password generator that allows the user to select specific parameters to their desired password outcome.
-Upon clicking the 'generate password' button, users are then prompted for the following criteria: password legnth, lower case characters, upper case characters, numerical characters, and special chatacters.
-Once the desired characteristics are chosen, the outcome will then be logged and displayed on the webpage.
+This project is a password generator that allows users to select specific parameters for their desired password outcome.
+Upon clicking the 'generate password' button, users are prompted to indicate which criteria they want for their password: password length, lower case characters, upper case characters, numerical characters, and special characters.
+Once the desired characteristics are selected, the result is logged and displayed on the webpage.

-If the user does not select numbers between 8 and 128, they will be presented an error message.
-The user will also be prompted if they do not select the at least one character parameter.
+If the user does not select numbers between 8 and 128, or at least one character, they will be presented with an error message and returned to the initial page where they began.

 # Link
 ADD LINK TO DEPLOYED SITE